belle2/basf2/online_book/prerequisites/git.rst

     **Objectives**:

     * Learn to use the world's most successful version control system
-    * Get ready to contribute to Belle 2 software
+    * Get ready to contribute to Belle II software

 Creating a physics analysis or developing a piece of software is not a straight forward process without errors.
 There will be a lot of changes to the scripts,